Higher order Magnus expansions for driven two-level quantum dynamics: Floquet Quasienergies and the Rabi model

 \subsubsection{Region I}

 Applying the ME, firstly, we consider the weak driving case {I}, i.e., \(|g|<\omega\).
-We recall that \(U_0(t)\) is then given by Eq.~\eqref{eq:U0_g} while \(U_I(t)\) has to be determined via the ME.
-Once we obtain the MC \(A_I(2\pi)\) and \(C_I(2\pi)\) as well as \(\theta_I(2\pi)\) from the ME for \(U_I(2\pi)\), from Eq.~\eqref{eq:BCH_a}, the quasienergy follows to be

-and is thus given in terms of easily accessible trigonometric and inverse trigonometric functions and the sinc function.
-We explicitely denote the fact that the quasienergy is extracted from the time-evolution operator over the full period by the index $2\pi$.
+We recall that the quasienergy follows from Eq.~\eqref{eq:eps_2pi} once \(C_I\) and \(\theta_I\) are obtained for \(U_I(T)\).

 Fig.~\ref{fig:eps_g} (a) shows the results for the first three orders of the Magnus approximation for \(g=1\) at the border of the first domain and up to $\Delta/\omega\approx 3$, i.e., up to the avoided crossing highlighted in Fig. \ref{fig:eps_exact} (b).
 For smaller \(|\Delta|\) the ME converges faster and the results are more accurate.
 As the order increases, the accuracy does improve.
 In particular, the second order is needed to observe the shift of the position of the avoided crossing, which corresponds to the Bloch-Siegert shift\cite{BS-shift1940}, originally introduced in nuclear magnetic resonance and discussed in the present context by Shirley \cite{Shirley1965}.

 There is an apparent flaw in the results presented in panel (a) of Fig.\ \ref{fig:eps_g}, however.
-This is the fact that the {\it exact} crossings at \(\Delta/\omega\approx 1.82\) are artificially {\it avoided} by the Magnus results.
+This is the fact that the {\it exact} crossings at \(\Delta/\omega\approx 1.82\) (see Fig.\ \ref{fig:eps_exact}(a)) are artificially {\it avoided} by the Magnus results.
 We note in passing that a similar issue occurs for another related model\cite{Lopez2013graphene}.
 This flaw arises because the GP symmetry involves a time-translation operation.
 Unlike PT symmetry, it is artificially violated under finite order Magnus approximation due to truncation errors.

 To fix the issue, we have to explicitly maintain the GP symmetry.
-In order to do so, we consider the time-evolution operator $U_0$ over half a period and from Eq.~\eqref{eq:U0_g} we read off
+It has been noticed in~\cite{Schmidt2019} that, in the presence of this symmetry, the evolution operator over the whole period can be expressed by the one over half a period according to

+As discussed in Appendix~\ref{sec:crossing_app}, this relation makes the exact crossings at \(\epsilon=0\) much easier to find.
+Motivated by this, we will extract the quasienergy from the Magnus approximation to the time-evolution operator $U(\pi)=U_0(\pi)U_I(\pi)$ over only half a period.
+In Appendix~\ref{sec:crossing_app} we prove that,